aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_run_a_scan.rst

 #. ``--ignore <pattern>`` can be used to skip certain group of files.

 #. ``<OUTPUT FORMAT OPTION(s)>`` is also a very important decision when you want to use the output
    for specific tasks/have requirements.
-Here we are using ``json`` as scancode workbench imports ``json`` files only.
+Here we are using ``json`` as ScanCode Workbench imports ``json`` files only.

 For the complete list of options, refer :ref:`cli_list_options`.